 Estimating How Long $3 Million Will Last

-Spending levels and investment returns determine how long your retirement savings will last.
+Spending levels, investment returns and life expectancy all determine how long your retirement savings will last.
 Here are three scenarios that show how different approaches to spending and investing can affect your retirement outlook.

 The Conservative Approach

 A 65-year-old couple with $3 million might withdraw 3% of their portfolio, or $90,000, in their first year of retirement, then increase withdrawals for inflation each year.
-A 3% rate is lower than the typical 4% withdrawal rule, adding a margin of safety.
-If they estimate a 6% annual return—a conservative figure for a diversified portfolio—they further protect their savings.
+A 3% rate is lower than the typical 4% withdrawal rule (now 4.7%), adding a margin of safety.
+If they estimate a 6% annual return, which is a conservative figure for a diversified portfolio, they further protect their savings.

-A 3% withdrawal on $3 million generates $90,000 for the first year.
+A 3% withdrawal on $3 million generates $90,000 in their first year.
 After adjusting for inflation, this can support a comfortable retirement in most areas.
 With a 6% return, their portfolio could generate $180,000 per year, assuming steady market performance.
 Conservative spending and stable investment returns can help retirement savings last indefinitely.

 The Middle-of-the-Road Approach